Sometimes the most important things come in small packages or are least expensive. One of those things is pontoon bumpers.

 As the name says, these pontoon fenders protect your delicate aluminum fencing.
 They are very snuggly and fit almost perfectly to your pontoon railing.
 Attachment straps that come with them offer extra security.

 Pontoons already come with these fenders.
-But it doesn’t hurt to have extra protection or be able to replace them down the line in case they get old and fall off.
+But it doesn’t hurt to have extra protection or replace them down the line if they get old and fall off.

 There are two different types of corner pontoon fenders: